MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep-sales-chat.md

 The meeting preparation feature in Microsoft 365 Copilot helps you enter every customer meeting with confidence and the right information.
 It shows AI-generated insights, CRM data, and recent communications into a single, easy-to-read view that is embedded alongside [Sales agent chat interface](use-sales-chat.md), so you can quickly ask follow-up questions or dig deeper—without leaving your workflow.

+> [!NOTE]
+> The meeting preparation feature is only available in the full-screen mode of Sales in Microsoft 365 Copilot Chat experience.
+It's not available when using Microsoft 365 Copilot Chat in Outlook, Word, PowerPoint, Excel, or Dynamics 365.

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/preview-note-d365.md)]

 ## License requirements